Pacific Rim Uprising: Accolades

 Pacific Rim Uprising was nominated in two categories at the 2018 Golden Trailer Awards: "Untouchable" (Inside Job) for Best Music and "Pacific Rim Uprising" (AV Squad) for Best Sound Editing.
 At the 2018 Teen Choice Awards, it received nominations for Choice Action Movie and Choice Action Movie Actor (Boyega).

-Future
+Franchise

 Possible sequel

 In October 2017, five months before the film's release, DeKnight stated "If enough people show up to this, we've already talked about the plot of the third movie, and how the end of the third movie would expand the universe to a Star Wars/Star Trek-style [franchise or series] where you can go in many, many different directions...
 You can go main canon, you can go spin-offs, you can go one-offs.
 Yeah, that's the plan."
 DeKnight also talked about the possibility of a crossover with the MonsterVerse; co-writer T.S.
 Nowlin was a member of the writers' room for Godzilla vs. Kong.
-As of January 2021, del Toro currently has no plans to return for a third installment.
+In January 2021, del Toro stated he had "no plans to return" for a third film.
+In December 2024, Steven S. DeKnight revealed details of a scrapped multiverse-based concept for an unmade sequel and said that he would like to see del Toro return to direct a future installment.